 Registration and Fees

-The training fee is EUR 950 per participant (with registration until February 15) and EUR 1,150 per participant with registration after February 15, 2020.
-If a project registers more than 5 participants before February 15, a reduced participation fee of 800 € will be applied.
+The training fee is EUR 1,200 per participant (with early registration discount for registrations made before February 1, 2022) or EUR 1,450 per participant regular registration fee.
+If a project registers more than 3 participants with early registration discount, a reduced participation fee of 1,100 € will be applied.

 The training fees cover the cost of the training, training materials as well as lunch and coffee breaks.
 Please note that transportation, accommodation, breakfast/dinner and other expenses are to be covered by the participants.